okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 You can use the same mechanism to provide secrets to your application.

 `secrets` is just one way to provide secrets that is native to Kubernetes.
 There are still other ways to do this.

+### How to use them

+- Use as env vars
+- Use as a file in a pod
+	- This requires volumes to be mounted
+	- In this volume you have files
+	- This can be use for things like dotenv files